gauthamkolluru/resume/resume.md

 #### Key Projects & Impact:

 ##### Enterprise Network Intelligence System (SVYUM)

-- Architected ML-powered network analysis platform for Fortune 100 telecom provider (120M+ customers)
+- Built LLM based chat bot for network analysis of 10,000+ devices with an average query to response duration of around 50 seconds soon to be deployed at a Fortune 100 telecom provider (120M+ customers)
-- Achieved 70% latency reduction through distributed caching architecture
-- Engineered parallel processing system analyzing 10,000+ network devices in 25 seconds
-- Reduced network analysis time from hours to minutes using LangChain/LangGraph

 ##### Enterprise Analytics Platform (Cisco Ready)
 - Built enterprise-scale RAG system processing 100K+ documents with sub-second query latency